minprog/app-studio/40 Problem Sets 2/30 Layouts/10 Assignment.md

 ## Implementation details (iOS)

 You can set whether or not an image (or any other view) is visible on the screen by setting its `hidden` property in the Xcode designer, and/or by calling its `hidden` property in your Swift code.
-The `hidden` method accepts a boolean.
+The `hidden` property accepts a boolean.

 ## How to submit